kimmyhoang/kimmyhoang/README.md

 🌱 Always looking for a new hackathon to join!
 Previous hacks:
 - HackRx 2022 (Canada's only pharmacy-centric hackathon)
 - S:\HA<KS (Hosted by Scotiabank)
-- Hack the MIST (University of Toronto's Machine Intelligence Student Team)
+- Hack the MIST (Hosted by the University of Toronto's Machine Intelligence Student Team)
-- HackPrinceton
+- HackPrinceton (Hosted by Princeton University)

 <!--
 #### Languages & Tools